 WordPress two factor authentication is a must-add security layer for your site, requiring both something you know, your password and something you have, like your phone.
 Accounts with multi-factor authentication enabled are significantly less likely to be compromised.
 Before diving in, run through our comprehensive WordPress security checklist to cover all your bases.

-Two factor authentication adds a second step to your login process.
+WordPress two factor authentication adds a second step to your login process of a WordPress site.
 After entering your password, you’ll verify with a one-time code, push notification, or hardware key.
 This simple extra step makes stolen passwords far less useful to attackers.

 Types of Authentication Factors